cwkim0314/cwkim0314/README.md

 ##
 2022.03.
 Majored in Computer Science and Engineering at Ewha Womans University
 2022.04.
 Working in Kobe(Japan) as a Web Engineer
+2023.08.
+Working in Osaka(Japan) as a Web&System Engineer

 [Blog: Zenn](https://zenn.dev/chae_rryontop)